|Clare-Gladwin Regional Education Service District|

 The disclosure of personally identifiable information about students online is prohibited.

-Staff members are responsible for good behavior on Board's computers/network and the Internet just as they are in classrooms, school hallways, and other school premises and school sponsored events.
+Staff members are responsible for good behavior when using the Board’s Education Technology just as they are in classrooms, school hallways, and other school premises and school sponsored events.
 Communications on the Internet are often public in nature.

 Staff members shall not access social media for personal use on the District’s network, and shall access social media for educational use only after submitting a plan for that educational use and securing the Principal’s approval of that plan in advance.

 General school rules for behavior and communication apply.
 The Board does not sanction any use of the Internet that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.
 Users who disregard this policy and its accompanying guidelines may have their use privileges suspended or revoked, and disciplinary action taken against them.
-Users granted access to the Internet through the Board's computers assume personal responsibility and liability, both civil and criminal, for uses of the Internet not authorized by this policy and its accompanying guidelines.
+Users of the Board’s Technology are personally responsible and liable, both civilly and criminally, for uses of the Education Technology not authorized by this policy and its accompanying guidelines.

 Social Media Use